smsforall/smsforall-rails-site/README.md

+# About this project

-# README
+# About requirements

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 3.2.2 version

 * System dependencies